A Complete Guide to Mortgage Retention

 • The Japanese Knotweed hasn’t invaded foundations or structures already.

-Boon Brokers is a whole of market mortgage broker and we have access to lenders who will consider properties with Japanese Knotweed and a treatment plan in place.
+Boon Brokers is a whole-of-market mortgage broker and we have access to lenders who will consider properties with Japanese Knotweed and a treatment plan in place.

-If there is no treatment plan in place or the plan isn’t sufficient to contain the threat of the Japanese Knotweed a lender might retain funds until a plan is put in place.
+If there is no treatment plan in place, or the plan isn’t sufficient to contain the threat of the Japanese Knotweed, a lender might retain funds until a plan is put in place.

 Typically, this only occurs if the Japanese Knotweed isn’t close to the property.